xergioalex/frontendExercise/README.md

     * The menu should “pull” from right to left with ease animation all content.
     * Translucent mask appears over content.
     * On click in translucent mask or close button in responsive menu, should "pull" from left to right with ease animation all content, and the translucent mask should be hidden.
+* Scroll bar should appear on responsive menu only when menu items exceed the height of the screen.